costinbanu/PhpbbInDotnet/README.md

 ### Maintenance and future work
 This platform is currently live at https://forum.metrouusor.com/ (which has served as basis for feature implementation, as well as a beta-testing site by running the old phpBB installation and the new platform in parallel for several months).
 As long as this forum is up, this platform is expected to be maintained regularily.

-Although unplanned as of now, future work will include further personalization options (with regards to image rendering), more themes and more languages.
+Although unplanned as of now, future work will include more themes and more languages, as well as other features brought up by active users.